Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 I used werkzeug security features to provide password hashing and to check passwords on login to the hashed passwords stored in the Database.
 During the login process to aid security flash messages did not confirm what part of the detail was incorrect or if the username existed in the database.

 -**Defensive Redirects**
-To aid security of the site I implimented defensive redirects so that non admins could not access admin pages or functions directly by URL.
+To aid security of the site I implemented defensive redirects so that non admins could not access admin pages or functions directly by URL.
 Similarly logged out users are redirected back to the login page if they attempt to access user pages by URL or other means.

--**Envirionment Variables**
+-**Environment Variables**
 I stored all my environment variables within an env.py file which was included in my gitignore file and was not push to the repository.

 **Future Security Improvements**

 -**Password Reset**
-A future improvement I would look to impliment would be the ability to reset your password.
+A future improvement I would look to implement would be the ability to reset your password.
 At the same time I would move login to be based on email and update new passwords and newly registered passwords to require numbers and special characters.

 ## UX-skeleton

 **Design Choices**

 Minimal use of images with the exception of the logo ensures a clean and uncluttered layout.
 The logo is strategically placed to establish brand identity and is the primary visual element.
-The design is centered around a cohesive blue palette, creating a calm appearance.
+The design is centred around a cohesive blue palette, creating a calm appearance.
 Shades and gradients of blue are strategically used for different elements to maintain visual hierarchy and consistency with pops of teal for key flash messages to the user.
 The focus is on essential content and functionality, promoting a straight forward user experience.
-Squared edges give a structured and organized appearance to the elements on the screen.
+Squared edges give a structured and organised appearance to the elements on the screen.
 The use of straight lines and right angles reinforces a modern and geometric design approach.

 **Wireframes**